 Wisconsin Foundation and Alumni Association (WFAA)

 the logo uses an ampersand, but use and in running text; WFAA (never the WFAA) is acceptable on second reference.
-WAA’s merger with the UW Foundation was effective on July 1, 2014.
-The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA), used primarily with campus audiences.
-Both WAA and UWF maintain their separate brand identities to external alumni and donor audiences.
+WAA’s merger with the UW Foundation was effective July 1, 2014.
+The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA).
+Both WAA and UWF also maintain their separate brand identities to external alumni and donor audiences

 This refers to former UW president Charles Van Hise’s declaration that “I shall never be content until the beneficent influence of the University reaches every home [some sources say family] in the state”; that is, he wanted the work of the university to extend to the boundaries of the state and beyond.
 Today this is viewed as global reach and influence.
 Lowercase the in the Wisconsin Idea.
 There is some debate as to when Van Hise made this declaration: some sources say 1904; others say 1905.
 Cite a date at your own risk.

 The legal name of the building at 330 N. Orchard Street; it houses the private Morgridge Institute for Research (MIR), the public Wisconsin Institute for Discovery (WID), and programming staff of the Wisconsin Alumni Research Foundation (WARF); to avoid confusion between the building (Institutes) and one of the research entities (Institute), the building is informally called the Discovery Building.